Rules and Regulations

 (e) Hides (tanned or green) and tanned products.

 Feeding and mineral sites increase contact between deer, thereby increasing the likelihood of the spread of CWD.
 As a result, the feeding of wildlife is restricted in counties affected by CWD.
-Currently, there are 10 counties affected by CWD, including high-risk counties where CWD has been detected within ten miles of the county border, and positive counties in which CWD has been detected.
-High risk counties include: Chester, Crockett, Gibson, Haywood, McNairy, and Shelby.
-Positive counties include: Fayette, Hardeman, Madison, and Tipton counties.
+Currently, there are 12 counties affected by CWD, including high-risk counties where CWD has been detected within ten miles of the county border, and positive counties in which CWD has been detected.
+High-risk counties include Crocket, Gibson, Henderson, and McNairy counties.
+Positive counties include Chester, Fayette, Hardeman, Haywood, Lauderdale, Madison, Shelby, and Tipton counties.